 Thanks to Google Docs, the days of paying through the nose for Microsoft Office are gone.
 Google’s version offers capabilities that make writing, editing, and sharing content infinitely easier.
 Best of all, it’s free.

-There is some confusion between Google Docs vs. Google Drive.
-Google Docs is a bunch of apps (similar to Microsoft Office) that interact with the online storage system, Google Drive.
-Google launched Drive back in 2012 to offer an alternative to other shared document systems such as Microsoft 365.
-Signing up to a free Google account is all you need to do to use Google Drive storage and a robust suite of office-based apps.
+There is often some confusion between Google Docs vs. Google Drive.
+Google Docs is a bunch of apps (similar to Microsoft Office) that interact with the online storage system: Google Drive.
+Signing up for a free Google account is all you need to do to use Google Drive storage, and get access to a suite of office-based apps.
 It’s that easy.
-So, unless you've got a valid reason to line Bill Gates pockets, use Google Docs.

-Unless you are a spritely millennial versed in nothing but the Google, chances are you might not be using Google Docs to its full potential.
-There are are a lot of tricks that even power users might not be aware of it.
-Did you know that you can upload Microsoft documents and work on them in Google's software?
+Google doc is simply one of these applications — available across desktop and other devices.
+But, chances are you might not be using it to its full potential.
+There are are a lot of tricks that even experienced users might not be aware of it.
+Did you know that you can upload Microsoft documents and work on them in Google's software, for example?

 We’ve set out to demystify the most popular and little-known Google apps features.
 With these tricks at your disposal, you no longer have to wonder if “there must be an easier way to do this.”

-Before we get started, make sure you’re using the Google Chrome browser, if not download it here.
+Before we get started, make sure you’re using the Google Chrome browser.
 To get the most out of Google Docs, use the Google Chrome browser.
 Many of the following features require it.